ruanbekker/docker-monitoring-stack-gpnc/README.md

 # docker-monitoring-stack-gpnc
-Grafana Prometheus Node-Exporter cAdvisor - Docker Monitoring Stack
+Grafana Prometheus Node-Exporter cAdvisor Loki - Docker Monitoring Stack

+## About

+Get your monitoring stack up and running with one command using a Docker Compose stack featuring Grafana, Prometheus, Node-Exporter, cAdvisor, Alertmanager, and Loki.

 ## Makefile